functionaldevices-cis/syteline-custom-load-method-examples/README.md

 The repo contains a series of examples of Custom Load Method that go along with the ["Custom Load Method Extension Classes: How-Tos and Performance Tips"](https://www.sytelineusernetwork.com/assets/ConferenceInfo/Atlanta%202026%20Session%20List%20as%20of%20Oct%2026%202025.pdf) session for the [2026 Syteline User Network Conference](https://www.sytelineusernetwork.com/conference).

 > [!WARNING]
 > This repo is not finished.
-It only contains the first three examples.
-Example four and five will be added before the conference in March.
+It only contains the first four examples.
+Example five will be added before the conference in March.

 ## Overview